 Houston Black Restaurant Week isn’t just about showing the diversity of the restaurants that are black owned or the catering companies that are black owned, but also to introduce different types of foods to the community that they might not have tried.
 We have vegetarian, Ethiopian, Barbecue, Soul Food, Carribean, Nigerian and Cajun, just to name a few.
 But, it’s also to get people to the various parts of our city that they might not have visited and show them the different neighborhoods and the diversity of the city in that way as well.
 Houston is a fantastic city with so many facets.
 We have a Greek Festival, an Italian Festival, and so many others, why not a Houston Black Restaurant Week?
 It just makes sense, and we have built an amazing team, and we are already planning some amazing things for next year as well.
 This is just the beginning of what will surely become a Houston event that the city will enjoy for years to come.

-J-Vibe is thrilled to be partnering with Houston Black Restaurant Week, and keep an eye out for articles highlighting many of the restaurants that will be participating and events that will be happening!
+Just Vibe Houston is thrilled to be partnering with Houston Black Restaurant Week, and keep an eye out for articles highlighting many of the restaurants that will be participating and events that will be happening!
 Happy Eating!!